-In minutes it went from that burnt pot above to literally being able to wipe away any extra stuck on residue with a silicone spatula (or a paper towel even).
+In minutes it went from that burnt pot above to literally being able to wipe away any extra stuck-on residue with a silicone spatula (or a paper towel even).

 A quick rinse and a 5 second scrub later, your pot looks like this

-Like it's actually glowing with silver sun rays.
+It's actually glowing with silver sun rays.

 Now go burn something!
 Then you too can discover the utter joy of disgusting brown floaties in your pot!
-Good times are ahead ????
+Good times are ahead!

 P.S.
-Don't actually burn something on purpose cuz I don't wanna be liable for that.
+Don't actually burn something on purpose ‘cuz I don't wanna be liable for that.
 I was just being my typical, dramatic, sarcastic self there okay?
 Okay!
 But if you happen to burn something, send me a before and after picture when you use this trick!
 It just never gets old!

 - Instant Pot

-- Mrs. Meyers Lavender Dish Soap
+- Mrs. Meyer's Lavender Dish Soap

 - Bar Keepers Friend